zebwebsolutions/github-slideshow/_posts/0000-01-02-zebwebsolutions.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our zebwebsolution's slide!"
 ---
-The quick brown fox jumps over the lazy dog.
+All that glitter is not gold.
 Use the left arrow to go back!